The Latrines of Galerius

 The palace had a central peristyle atrium surrounded by colonnades decorated by mosaics and a Nymphaeum among other lavish features.
 The overall palace complex was the administrative and religious center of the Roman city.

 Europeans didn't have toilet paper until recently.
-The Romans, at least the higher classes and certainly the emperor, used a tersorium, a sponge mounted on a stick.
+The Romans, at least the higher classes and certainly the emperor, used a tersorium, also called a xylospongium, a sponge mounted on a stick.
 The sponge could be dipped into a water channel running in front of the row of communal toilets in the latrine, and rinsed off in that channel after use.
 If there was no channel of running water, a bucket of salt water or vinegar water would be used, as Seneca described in his Letters of Lucillus [70,20].

 All we see surviving here is the large waste channel.
 Maybe Galerius used a bucket.